Web Design Guidelines to Live (and Design) By

 It’s Simple – Make Things Simpler.

-When you wrap your mind around the mind of your desired website visitor, designing a website becomes a bit simpler.
+When you wrap your mind around your desired website visitor, following proven web design guidelines becomes much more straightforward., designing a website becomes a bit simpler.
 That’s how we approach any design: with the end user in mind.
 What’s easiest and makes the most sense for this person is what we intend to implement – and that’s the very least you should expect from your web designer.